adisav17/Deep-Semantic-Role-Labeling-with-Auxilary-tasks/README.md

 With regards to generalization testing,

-Given a model 1 and model 2 trained on the partitive task, We use zero shot shot learning to predict on the percent task.
+Given a model 1 and model 2 trained on the partitive task, We use zero shot learning to predict on the percent task.
 We get an F-score of 90.6 with model 1.
 We get an F-score of 96.1 with model 2.

-We use few shot learning to predict on the percent task.
+We use light-weight/rapid finetuning to predict on the percent task.
 We get an F-score of 92.3 with model 1.
 We get an F-score of 97.2 with model 2.